Tenton Yenne

-Tenton Yenne (born 7 July 2000) is a Nigerian footballer who plays for Ararat-Armenia as a right winger.
+Tenton Yenne (born 7 July 2000) is a Nigerian professional footballer who plays for Russian club Baltika Kaliningrad as a right winger.

 Club career

 FK Senica

 Yenne made his Fortuna Liga debut for Senica against AS Trenčín on 20 July 2019, during the premier round of the season.
 Yenne was featured directly in the starting-XI and had spent a majority of the match on the pitch.
-He had impressed with two assists, contributing to a rather surprising 3:1 victory.
-He first crossed the ball to Eneji Moses, who equalised the score to 1:1.
+He had impressed with two assists, contributing to a rather surprising 3–1 victory.
+He first crossed the ball to Eneji Moses, who equalised the score to 1–1.
 In second-half stoppage time, Yenne was fouled in the penalty area and Frank Castañeda had converted the penalty, sealing the score of the game, even though AS Trenčín were in the lead after the first half, thanks to former Slovak international David Depetris.

 Yenne scored his first goal for Senica on 9 November 2019, during his 13th league appearance for the club.
-In a home fixture against Zemplín Michalovce he opened the scoresheet of the match after 54 minutes by converting a pass from Edmund Addo, commencing a fruitful half-time for Senica as, after further strikes from Frank Castañeda and Samson Akinyoola, they collected a 4:0 victory.
+In a home fixture against Zemplín Michalovce he opened the scoresheet of the match after 54 minutes by converting a pass from Edmund Addo, commencing a fruitful half-time for Senica as, after further strikes from Frank Castañeda and Samson Akinyoola, they collected a 4–0 victory.